Todd Bertuzzi: New York Islanders (1995–98)

-Two years after his draft, Bertuzzi and the Islanders had not yet been agreed to a contract.
+Two years after his draft, Bertuzzi and the Islanders had not yet agreed to a contract.
 With Bertuzzi eligible to re-enter the draft if the Islanders did not sign him by July 7, 1995, general manager Don Maloney made it apparent that he would use the team's second overall pick in the 1995 NHL Entry Draft to select him again if a contract could not be agreed upon by the required date.
 Moments before the midnight deadline, the Islanders were able to sign Bertuzzi to a four-year, US$4.6 million contract.
 His agent, Pat Morris, had reportedly wanted a similar deal to that of fellow Islanders prospect Brett Lindros – a five-year, $6.7 million contract signed the previous summer.

 During training camp in September 1995, Islanders head coach Mike Milbury heralded Bertuzzi as the team's best performing forward.
 Making his NHL debut on October 7, 1995, he scored a wrap around goal against goaltender Blaine Lacher in a 4–4 tie with the Boston Bruins.
 Beginning the season on the team's top line with Žigmund Pálffy and Travis Green, Bertuzzi finished his rookie year with 18 goals and 39 points over 76 games.
 The following season, Bertuzzi recorded 23 points in 64 games.
 The Islanders did not qualify for the playoffs in either of his two full seasons with the club, ranking second-last in the Eastern Conference in 1995–96 and 1996–97.